 The gardens are in a beautiful location, with panoramic views across the Niccone valley to a grand amphitheatre of mountains, the Marche to the East, Umbria to the South and Tuscany to the West.
 We hope to create a garden that is worthy of its theatrical setting and allows time and space for contemplation.
 The intention is to open the display gardens to visitors during the iris season.
 They will also provide a year-round amenity for guests renting our two holiday rental properties on the Casa Nova estate.

 To date we have over 650 cultivars of bearded irises, nearly 250 types of roses, both classical and modern, 150 types of peonies and 50 types of clematis, as well as an array of Siberian irises, hardy geraniums, other herbaceous perennials, grasses and bamboos.
 The lower part of the Casa Nova estate was cleared of old, exhausted apple orchards a year ago.
 We have planted olives on the top section and the rest is reserved for the gardens.

-Whilst the garden will be brand new and will obviously need some time to mature, there is already an impressive display.
-We will be opening the gardens to the public during the bloom season in May of each year: see our FAQs for further details.
+See our FAQs for further details about when the Garden will next be open.
 However, please note that all visits will be during our published public opening hours and the gardens will shut to visitors when the iris season closes.